cedricbahirwe/dashbus-spring/README.md

 4. **Automated Ticketing Process**: Implement an automated ticket generation system that issues digital tickets upon successful booking, reducing manual processes and the likelihood of errors.

-5. **Real-time Availability Updates**: Provide real-time updates on bus availability, schedules, ensuring transparency and informed decision-making.
+5. **Real-time Availability Updates**: Provide real-time updates on bus availability, and schedules, ensuring transparency and informed decision-making.

-6. **User Accounts and Profiles**: Allow users to create accounts, manage their booking history for a more personalized and efficient experience.
+6. **User Accounts and Profiles**: Allow users to create accounts, and manage their booking history for a more personalized and efficient experience.

 ### Functionality: